adequatica/adequatica.github.io/_posts/2024-03-10-benefits-of-test-reports-for-single-tasks-even-for-positive-results.md

 The result (outcome) of the QA’s work (especially if it is manual testing) is challenging to quantify.
 Eventually, it only confirms that the feature works or a bug is fixed, but confirmation should have proof.

-For instance, a ticket comes for testing → something happens on the QA side → ticket closes (or returns for improvements).
+For instance, if a ticket comes for testing → something happens on the QA side → ticket closes (or returns for improvements).
 But what exactly has happened?
 What have the QAs done/tested/verified?
 Where is a presentation of the work done?
 Why not close the ticket without any testing?

 Thus, **a test report is a valuable artifact of QA’s work.** A screenshot of a new web page or just one button, an HTTP response of a new or fixed handler — all of this matters.